manunimistry/manunimistry/README.md

 ## Hi there I am Manuni Mistry👋

-I'm a passionate software developer and blockchain enthusiast with a knack for solving complex problems and creating innovative solutions.Hi there!
+Hi there!
 I'm a passionate developer focused on building creative solutions using React.js, Solidity, Python, and JavaScript.
 Explore my projects and reach out for potential collaborations!

 - 🔗 [LinkedIn](https://www.linkedin.com/in/manuni-mistry-2109bb14a/)
 - 📧 [Email](manunim.3011@gmail.com)